Mrferny123/Snowfall-Data/README.md

 # Snowfall-Data
-Explores snowfall data and relationships between snowfall inches and month
+Explores snowfall data and relationships between snowfall inches and month in Deep Note